alessa-weiler/flock/README.md

-# Pont - AI-Powered Team Dynamics Platform
+# Flock - AI-Powered Organizational Intelligence Platform

-> Understand how your team will respond before it happens.

-Pont uses AI agents to simulate how team members will react to scenarios, engage with new people, and collaborate with each other.
-Make better decisions with predictive insights into team dynamics.
+> Your organization's knowledge and team dynamics, unified by AI.

+Flock combines intelligent document management with personality-driven team insights.
+It's a dual-purpose platform that adapts to your organization's needs—whether you're managing knowledge and recruiting, or running a therapy practice matching patients with providers.

-## 🎯 What Pont Does
+## 🎯 What Flock Does

-Pont creates AI-powered simulations of your team members based on deep psychological profiling.
-It helps teams:
+Flock creates an AI-powered workspace for organizations that need to:

+- **Chat with your organization's knowledge**: Ask questions about documents, policies, and team expertise in natural language
+- **Auto-organize documents**: Documents automatically classify themselves by team, project, type, and time period
+- **Find team expertise**: Semantic search to discover "who knows about Python?" or "who has experience with acquisitions?"
-- **Test ideas before implementation**: Simulate how your team/investors will react to a pivot or major change
+- **Test ideas before implementation**: AI agents simulate how team members will react to scenarios based on psychological profiles
-- **Optimize team composition**: Discover hidden synergies and predict collaboration dynamics
-- **Match people effectively**: Embed on websites to match patients with therapists, candidates with teams, or clients with service providers
+- **Match people effectively**: Embed widgets to match patients with therapists, candidates with teams, or clients with service providers
-- **Maximize networking ROI**: Analyze event attendees and recommend who each team member should prioritize meeting
+- **Optimize team dynamics**: Discover collaboration patterns and compatibility through AI-powered networking analysis

 ## 🚀 Key Features